yonkahlon/Zenject/README.md

 * `Type ObjectType` - The type of the newly instantiated object, which we are injecting dependencies into.
 Note that this is null for root calls to `Resolve<>` or `Instantiate<>`
 * `object ObjectInstance` - The newly instantiated instance that is having its dependencies filled.
 Note that this is only available when injecting fields or into `[Inject]` methods and null for constructor parameters
 * `string Identifier` - This will be null in most cases and set to whatever is given as a parameter to the `[Inject]` attribute.
 For example, `[Inject(Id = "foo")] _foo` will result in `Identifier` being equal to the string "foo".
-* `string ConcreteIdentifier` - This will be null in most cases and set to whatever is given as the string identifier to the `AsSingle` method.
+* `object ConcreteIdentifier` - This will be null in most cases and set to whatever is given as the identifier to the `AsSingle` method.
 * `string MemberName` - The name of the field or parameter that we are injecting into.
 This can be used, for example, in the case where you have multiple constructor parameters that are strings.
 However, using the parameter or field name can be error prone since other programmers may refactor it to use a different name.
 In many cases it's better to use an explicit identifier
 * `Type MemberType` - The type of the field or parameter that we are injecting into.
 * `InjectContext ParentContext` - This contains information on the entire object graph that precedes the current class being created.
 For example, dependency A might be created, which requires an instance of B, which requires an instance of C.  You could use this field to inject different values into C, based on some condition about A.  This can be used to create very complex conditions using any combination of parent context information.
 Note also that `ParentContext.MemberType` is not necessarily the same as ObjectType, since the ObjectType could be a derived type from `ParentContext.MemberType`